1. What is inflammatory breast cancer?

 There may be times when you feel alone or isolated, particularly as inflammatory breast cancer is a rare type of breast cancer.
 There are people who can support you so don’t be afraid to ask for help if you need it.

 Some people find it helpful to discuss their feelings and concerns with their breast care nurse or specialist.
-If you’d like to talk through how you are feeling in more depth over a period of time, you may want to see a counsellor or psychologist.
+If you’d like to talk through how you are feeling in more depth, you may want to see a counsellor or psychologist.
 Your breast care nurse, specialist or GP can arrange this.

 You can also call Breast Cancer Now’s Helpline on 0808 800 6000 and talk through your diagnosis, treatment and how you are feeling with one of our team.